-You can't delete work items from Excel.
+You can't delete work items from Excel nor from Project.
 The only way to delete work items is from the web portal or the witadmin command line tool.
 For details, see Move, change, or delete work items .

-Do you want to add Project fields to TFS work items?
+Do you want to add Project fields to work items?

-For team members to be able to view or modify Project fields from a Team Foundation client, you must customize both the definition file for the task work item type and update the Microsoft Project Mapping file.
+For team members to be able to view or modify Project fields from a Team Foundation client, you must customize both the definition file for the task work item type and update the The Microsoft Project Field Mapping File.
 For resources, see Schedule projects using Microsoft Project 2010.

-Do you want to map additional TFS fields to Project, or change how fields are mapped?
+Do you want to map additional work tracking fields to Project, or change how fields are mapped?

-You can change how Team Foundation fields map to fields in Microsoft Project, and you can change how specific fields are published.
+You can change how work tracking fields map to fields in Project, and you can change how specific fields are published.
 See The Microsoft Project Field Mapping File.